 If you are starting close to Sydney, an indefinite number of short road trips are on your doorstep.
 Head down the south coast of NSW to hidden gems like Mollymook, Ulladulla and Kiama.
 These relaxed seaside towns have a million and one things to do, and they are also the ultimate getaway for those looking to simply lie on their beautiful beaches.
 In Kiama, visit the famous blowhole, the iconic ice creamery or experience the fun of bodyboarding when the waves are at their best.

-The Sunshine Coast hinterland is a must, with its breathtaking views and picturesque scenery, and once done, head two hours south to Byron Bay for a walk on the wild side.
-This seaside town is jam-packed with holidayers at Christmas, but is unbeatable on a summer night.
+Next, head two hours south to Byron Bay for a walk on the wild side.
+This seaside town is jam-packed with holidayers at Christmas but is unbeatable on a summer night.
 Roam the local markets known for their curious wares or simply people-watch – an easy activity to do in Byron.